memex/trails-proposal/README.md

 - Authors of Trails may wish to include a `viewingHint` property to give consuming clients a hint as to how to best present the content e.g. `"memex:viewingHint": "iiif"`.
 - What is the correct syntax for a `dc:description` with multiple languages?

+## Background and inspiration
+[Wikipedia](https://en.wikipedia.org/wiki/Memex): Memex is the name of the hypothetical proto-hypertext system that Vannevar Bush described in his 1945 The Atlantic Monthly article "[As We May Think](http://www.theatlantic.com/magazine/archive/1945/07/as-we-may-think/303881/)".
+Bush describes the Memex as an electromechanical device enabling individuals to develop and read a large self-contained research library, create and follow associative trails of links and personal annotations, and recall these trails at any time to share them with other researchers.
+This device would closely mimic the associative processes of the human mind, but it would be gifted with permanent recollection.